DafetiteOgaga/betty_wrapper/README.md

 ### Installation

-The instructions for installation is exactly the same as that which is provided in the 0x00.
-C - Hello, World project.
+Simply clone the Betty repo using the link provided in the 0x00.
+C - Hello, World project or just click here [Betty](https://github.com/alx-tools/Betty)

-Run the script `./phone-install.sh` in place of `sudo ./install.sh` to install the Betty linter on your phone (running the termux mobile app).
+Next, copy the files `phone-install.sh` and `phone-betty.sh` into the Betty repo and run: `./phone-install.sh`while you are inside the Betty repo.
+This will install the betty linter on your phone (running the termux mobile app).

-Also copy the content of `phone-betty.sh` into the `betty` file instead of the code provided by the project.
+Lastly, restart your terminal or start a new session.

+Note: If you encounter the `env: 'perl'` error.
+Simply `pkg install perl`

 ### Usage